Next week I will be publishing on my web-site and

 angle, caring about his wife and ferociously angry at her being

+written about.
 Siegelman chose to communicate with us to defend his wife,

 but refused Barrow’s request that he explain other charges.
 As Bill